“Come on, Nikki. You can make it. Only one more mile……or so.”

 We arrived in Chicago on the day of the concert and were excited we were only a bus ride away from Soldier Field.
 When the time came we made our way to the street corner with tickets in hand and a serious case of anticipation.
 We hopped on the bus and off we went.

 When I had asked for directions I had in mind how we were to arrive at Soldier Field.
-I knew the blue line was our friend and was told to look for S. Michigan Ave. and hop off when we arrived at said street.
 We enjoyed our ride, saw many interesting characters, and if I remember correctly I was offered a piece of cabbage by a fellow rider, though I may have had a vision of this happening due to the bus fumes.

-We arrived at S. Michigan and proceeded to exit the bus, watch it drive away, walk over to a map, and realize we were still several blocks (miles) away from Soldier Field.
+We arrived and proceeded to exit the bus, watch it drive away, walk over to a map, and realize we were still several blocks (miles) away from Soldier Field.
 We should have stayed on the bus for several more stops.
-I guess I did not listen closely enough when told that once the bus arrives at S. Michigan then begin to look for signs for Soldier Field.
+I guess I did not listen closely enough when told that once the bus arrives then begin to look for signs for Soldier Field.

 We had exact change for the bus ride to and from, so boarding another bus would throw off my laminated cash disbursement spreadsheet.
 It was a nice day, there was a buzz on the streets, so we decided to walk the few miles to Soldier Field.
 We had plenty of time and wanted to eat before the show so it made sense to simply enjoy an adventure.